 Beat the crowds this year - visit New Zealand in June, July and August!

 Here at Active Adventures, we're all Kiwis and we're based in Queenstown, a small mountain town on the southern end of New Zealand's South Island.
-So when we talk about winter, we're talking about OUR winter, which is the opposite way around to any northern hemisphere countries - such as North America, the UK and Europe.
+So when we talk about winter, we're talking about OUR southern hemisphere winter, which is the opposite way around to any northern hemisphere countries - such as North America, the UK and Europe.
 Winter is New Zealand's fastest growing season for travellers to take their adventure trip of a lifetime, and the reasons why are simple!

 Although our mountains are tall, rugged and dramatic... they lay relatively close to the ocean and they're not as prone to the extreme temperatures as many northern hemisphere countries.
 So the mountain peaks get enough snow to create amazing ski fields, whilst the valleys remain mostly unfrozen and without snow, so the hiking trails are completely accessible.